 Throughout the year, staff members, parents, or community members may sponsor several other clubs that run after school.
-Your child will bring home a permission and information sheet for each of those.
-There are also clubs that run during lunch, often these will not require permission but an information sheet will be sent home.
+Your child will bring home a permission and information sheet for each.
+Some clubs run during lunch; often, these will not require permission; an information sheet will be sent home.